 3. What is the difference between structured and unstructured data?

 When we talk about data, we can distinguish between two different types of data.
 Structured data is data that is easy to work with, data that already has some kind of structure: think of a company's customer database.
 This often contains data such as name, age and gender, neatly sorted into different columns.
 However, we are often dealing with unstructured data.
-Think of social media data like a Twitter or Facebook message.
-This data is much more difficult to analyze because there is no standard format for such data, there is no fixed structure in a Facebook message.
+Think, for example, of social media data such as a Twitter or Facebook message.
+This data is much more difficult to analyse because there is no standard format for such data, there is no fixed structure in a Facebook message.

 4. Is big data only used by 'big' companies?

-Big data is as big as your business is.
-Relatively large companies will obviously have a larger data stream and thus need more data tools than smaller companies.
-This does not mean that collecting (big) data does not make sense for smaller companies.
+Big data is as big as your business.
+Relatively large companies will obviously have a larger data flow and therefore need more data tools than smaller companies.
+This does not mean that collecting (big) data is not useful for smaller companies.
 Why you should start collecting big data today?
-Collecting data can have multiple reasons, but the most important ones are to optimize your company's profitability and customer satisfaction.
+There are many reasons for collecting data, but the most important ones are to optimise your company's profitability and customer satisfaction.
 We probably don't need to explain that such things are important for every business.

 5. How can I work with (big) data myself?